con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > pha rol phyin pa bcu yi tshul/ /

 Accomplished in the ten pāramitās,
-Having the ten pāramitās as abode,
+Having the ten pāramitās as home,
 In whom the ten pāramitās are pure,
 For whom the ten pāramitās are means, (43)

 * VV does not state whether or not *daśapāramitāśuddhi* is a *bahuvrīhi*.
 Here we take it as a *vyadhikaraṇa ṣaṣṭhī bahuvrīhi* - he who has the purity of the ten pāramitā - i.e. for whom the ten pāramitā are pure.

+% resume
 > [ed-d p.
 53] daśabhūmīśvaro nātho daśabhūmipratiṣṭhitaḥ |
 > daśajñānaviśuddhātmā daśajñānaviśuddhadhṛk || 44 ||